who we are

 Also a certified family mediator and a member of the Collaborative Family Law Institute, she treats the law as a therapeutic profession, facilitating relationship dissolution with minimal investment of emotional and financial resources.

-Elizabeth, a native of Miami Beach, received her Bachelor of Arts from the University of Pennsylvania in 1993.
-She received her Juris Doctor, cum laude, from the University of Miami in 1997.
+A Miami Beach native, Elizabeth received her Bachelor of Arts from the University of Pennsylvania in 1993 and her Juris Doctor, cum laude, from the University of Miami in 1997.

 For her years of service, she received the 2012 National Gay & Lesbian Task Force's prestigious Eddy McIntyre Community Service Award at the Task Force's annual Miami Recognition Dinner.
 Also in 2012, Elizabeth was tapped for membership into Iron Arrow, the highest honor attained at the University of Miami.
-In 2010, Elizabeth received the Women Worth Knowing Award from the City of Miami Beach Commission for Women and was named by the National LGBT Bar Association as one of the country's Best LGBT Lawyers Under 40.
+In 2010, Elizabeth was named by the National LGBT Bar Association as one of the country's Best LGBT Lawyers Under 40, and also received the Women Worth Knowing Award from the City of Miami Beach Commission for Women.
 In 2008 she was honored with the "Valuing Our Families" Community Award, presented by Sunserve.
 In 2007, she received the Dade County Bar Association's Sookie Williams Award and the Aqua Foundation for Women Leadership Award.
 And in 2005, she received the Miami-Dade Gay & Lesbian Chamber of Commerce Community Award.

 A lefty and a Scorpio, Elizabeth lives with her wife, journalist Lydia Martin, and their dog Buttercup, in downtown Miami's urban core.

 elizabeth's professional memberships